Schlaich-group/fachlabor-dft-ml-public/tutorials/source/dft/liquid_argon_in_cp2k.rst

 .. container:: justify

-    To run a simulation in CP2K, one needs to provide CP2K with an input script and a starting configuration :download:`system.xyz <./system.xyz>`.
+    To run a simulation in CP2K, one needs to provide CP2K with an input script.

 .. container:: justify

-    Go into your folder ``dft/liquid_argon_85K``, and place :download:`system.xyz <./system.xyz>` in it.
+    Go into your folder ``dft/liquid_argon_85K``, and place in it.
     Then create a blank text file in your folder called ``Argon_Simulation.inp``.
     Copy the following lines in the ``Argon_Simulation.inp``, where a line starting with a hash symbol (#) is a comment ignored by CP2K: